-William J. “Jim” Priest represents exclusively public agencies as of counsel in the Municipal Law practice group of Best Best & Krieger LLP.
-Operating out of the firm’s Ontario office, he provides both general and special counsel services to many cities, counties and special districts.
-Jim’s areas of practice include local elections, public finance, ethics, land use and public works law.
+William J. “Jim” Priest represents public agencies as of counsel in the Municipal Law practice group of Best Best & Krieger LLP.
+Operating out of the firm’s Ontario office, he provides both general and special counsel services to many cities, counties, special districts and other clients.
+Jim’s particular areas of practice includes local elections, public finance, land use and ethics law.

 As part of his municipal practice, Jim frequently advises clients on issues regarding the State Planning and Zoning Law, Subdivision Map Act, Brown Act, Public Records Act and similar laws.